dvlden/ultrawideo-v2/README.md

 1. [Chrome Extension](https://chrome.google.com/webstore/detail/ultrawideo/bfbnagnphiehemkdgmmficmjfddgfhpl)
 2. [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/ultrawideo/)

-> **Note for Opera browser users**: They allow installing extensions directly from the Chrome store, but you must install this extension - [Install Chrome Extensions](https://addons.opera.com/en/extensions/details/install-chrome-extensions/) in order to do that.
-I strongly suggest installing the extension this way, because Opera add-ons' approval is insanely slow.
+> **Note for Opera browser users**: They allow installing extensions directly from the Chrome Web Store, but you must install this extension - [Install Chrome Extensions](https://addons.opera.com/en/extensions/details/install-chrome-extensions/) to do that.
+I strongly suggest installing the extension this way because Opera add-ons' approval is insanely slow, and I delisted the extension from there.

-> **Note for Microsoft Edge browser users**: At the point of this writing, I am unable to make a dev account on Microsoft Edge Store.
+> **Note for Microsoft Edge browser users**: At the point of this writing, I cannot make a dev account on Microsoft Edge Store.
 However, Microsoft Edge allows you to install Chromium-based extensions from other stores as well.
 Visit the Chrome Web Store and install this extension from there.

 <br>

 ### Introduction
-This is the only extension on the market that has two major functionalities that no other extension in this category has.
+The only extension on the market with two significant functionalities that no other extension in this category possess.

-- Works on all video streaming platforms.
+- Works on all video streaming platforms. ✅
-- Works on all embedded videos.
+- Works on all embedded videos. ✅

 It doesn't matter if there are multiple direct or embedded video players on a single page.
-The extension is smart enough to manipulate the video that you put into a fullscreen, without affecting other video players.
+The extension is smart enough to manipulate the video you put into a fullscreen, without affecting other video players.

-If you are using multiple browsers on the same or different devices, this extension is cross-browser and will work in all major browsers.
-It has been tested in _Chrome_, _Firefox_, _Edge_, _Brave_, _Whale_ and _Opera_; without a single issue.
+If you are using multiple browsers on the same or different devices, this extension is cross-browser and will work in all major browsers *(except Safari)*.
+I tested it in *Chrome*, *Firefox*, *Edge*, *Brave*, *Whale*, and *Opera*; without a single issue.
-There are many other browsers out there, that use _Webkit engine_, so the extension will work in those browsers too.
+Many other browsers use *Webkit engine*, hence this extension will work in those browsers too.

 <br>

-### Who is it for?
+### Should you use it?
-It's for everyone who wants the power over video aspect ratio.
+It's for everyone who wants power over the video aspect ratio.
 This extension is primarily for UltraWide monitors, but that does not mean it's only good for it.
-You can manipulate the size of the video that contains horizontal or vertical black bars and let the video fill your entire screen for a better experience.
+You can manipulate the video's size that contains horizontal or vertical black bars and let the video fill your entire screen for a better experience.

 <br>

 ### How to use it?
-The extension is fairly easy to use, but very powerful at what it does.
-It has a couple of options...
+The extension is relatively easy to use but very powerful at what it does.
+It has a couple of options:

-- **Pause the extension** - _It will stop listening for all memory consuming events and restore any DOM manipulations.  _
+- **Pause the extension** - *It will stop listening for all memory consuming events and restore any DOM manipulations.  *
-- **Toggle between modes** - _Toggle between different modes that will affect the video: normal, upscale and stretch. _
+- **Toggle between modes** - *Toggle between different options will affect the video: normal, upscale, and stretch. *
-- **Configurable shortcuts** - _Set desired keystroke, with min/max of 3 keys to control pause or mode toggling._
+- **Configurable shortcuts** - *Set desired keystroke, with min/max of 3 keys to control pause or mode toggling.*

 <br>

 ### Works everywhere?
-To be honest, it is working on all **globally popular** video streaming platforms.
-Making a list of all platforms would be very expensive and time consuming for me, since many platforms are with subscription access only.
+It is working on all **globally popular** video streaming platforms.
+Making a list of all platforms would be very expensive and time-consuming since many platforms are subscription based.

 <br>

 ### Donations
-I'd like to take a minute and show my gratitude to every single donation that I received.
+I want to take a minute and show my gratitude to every single donation that I received.
 I'll be updating the list accordingly.

 - Paul Mertens 🍺
 - Shahrul Azlan 🥩